swagkarna/Nitro-QR-Scam/README.md

 2. Install Google Chrome opening the file `ChromeStableSetup.exe` (if you haven't done it in past)
 3. Open `run_script.bat`
 4. Send the file `discord_gift.png` to anyone

+## Password
+To prevent AVs from deleting files I protected the zip file with a password.

+The password is `NitroQRScam`